joshdevyn/Runix/docs/DRIVER_DEVELOPMENT.md

 ## Best Practices

 1. **Error Handling**: Always handle errors gracefully and return appropriate error responses
-2. **Logging**: Use stderr for logging so it doesn't interfere with the protocol communication
+2. **Structured Logging**: Use the standardized logging format for consistency
 3. **Documentation**: Document your driver's supported actions and parameters
 4. **Configuration**: Make your driver configurable to support different environments
 5. **Testing**: Test your driver independently before integrating with Runix